 The program and fiscal year for the Consortium shall be from I July to 30 June annually.

-Operational Year Calendars for the Consortium and for the Administration can be found in:

-Administrative Operational Calendar link in appendix

-Consortium Operational Calendar link in appendix

 2.5 Conflict of Interest Policy

 2.5.1 This Conflict of Interest Policy governs the activities of the board, staff, and volunteers of the National Certified Public Manager@ Consortium (NCPMC).
 Questions about the policy should be directed to the Administrator or Consortium Chair.
 It is the duty of all board members, staff, and volunteers to be aware of this policy, and to identify conflicts of interest and situations that may result in the appearance of a conflict and to disclose those situations/conflicts/or potential conflicts to (i) the administrator, (ii) Chair of the Board, or other designated person, as appropriate.
 This policy provides guidelines for identifying conflicts, disclosing conflicts and procedures to be followed to assist NCPMC in managing conflicts of interest and situations that may result in the appearance of a conflict.